 For law students

-If you are studying law at university, a recent law graduate or undertaking Practical Legal Training, the Law Society of NSW can assist in your transition from law student to fully-fledged solicitor.
+If you are studying law at university, a recent law graduate or undertaking Practical Legal Training, the Law Society can assist in your transition from law student to fully-fledged solicitor.

 As a law student you are automatically a member of NSW Young Lawyers.
 Law students who intend to become solicitors are also entitled to Associate Membership with the Law Society.
 Both memberships provide a wide range of discounts, resources and opportunities.